Rodent Services in Pasadena, CA

 Here’s what our customer have to say about our services.

-Our rodent services in Pasadena are built for a region where roof rats and mice show up regularly, especially across the foothill communities.
-Citrus trees, dense ivy, palm fronds, utility lines, and the gaps in older home construction give them places to nest and routes into structures, and the corridors from the San Gabriel Mountains bring them into neighborhoods on a steady cycle.
+Our rodent services in Pasadena are built for a region where rats and mice show up regularly, especially across the foothill communities.
+Citrus trees, dense ivy, palm fronds, utility lines, old plumbing, and the gaps in older home construction give them places to nest and routes into structures, and the corridors from the San Gabriel Mountains bring them into neighborhoods on a steady cycle.

 Effective rodent work usually involves three pieces working together: identifying what’s active and where, addressing the current population through trapping, and sealing the entry points so the next group can’t move in.
 Trapping on its own clears today’s rodents but rarely holds for long if the gaps are still open.